Toilet-Bound Hanako-kun: The Seven Wonders

 The Hell of Mirrors is a boundary once controlled by a bird-like supernatural monster.
 The Mirrors reveal one's deepest fears and insecurities, gaining power based on how much fear the person has.
 Tsukasa killed the previous representative, and his heart is ingested by Mitsuba, who became the new No. 3.

+The current representative can communicate with the 'real world' through mirrors, as well as other reflective materials like window glass (as shown by Mitsuba in the Picture Perfect arc).